MyMel2001/NodeBench/BENCH.md

 * Uses .then() or await.
 * Returns more than 5 items.
 * Has mutable variable reassignment in the transformation pipeline.
+* Not making a single browser-compatible JS file.

 ## 42. ObsGoBench